 Research on Ethics

-The Ukleja Center for Ethical Leadership seeks to be a leader in research on ethical leadership, both in the academic and practitioner arenas.
-The center places priority on research areas that are aligned with capabilities and interests of CSULB faculty.
+The Ukleja Center for Ethical Leadership seeks to be a contributor to research on ethical leadership, both in the academic and practitioner arenas.
+We place priority on research areas that are aligned with the capabilities and interests of CSULB faculty.